dippy2214/FNAF-Bros-Brawl/README.md

 ### 🪀 Getting Into The Swing Of Things
 After a while (roughly week 4 of the module) the team felt comfortable enough with the skateboard engine to make our project repo and start development.
-I quickly set up my test scene with some objects with a 'PlayerDataComponent' component and 'Transform' component (as agreed upon with the group, the way the camera would find player characters would be by searching the engine's registry for entitys with these components).
+I quickly set up my test scene with some simple moving objects with a 'PlayerDataComponent' component and 'Transform' component (as agreed upon with the group, the way the camera would find player characters would be by searching the engine's registry for entitys with these components), and started designing the camera system.
+Of course, skateboard provided a simple camera framework which I could use as a starting point, but this camera didn't have any more than the basic requirements (the ortho mode didn't even work when we were using the engine).